 Insert the presser bar through the upper bushing located in the top of the machine head, about 3 1/2 inches.
 Place the presser bar position bar guide lever so that the pinch screw is to the rear and the arm is to the left.
 At this time the lifting-and-releasing unit must be installed.
 It consists of a lifting bracket, a releasing bracket, and a spring that separates the two parts.
-While you are holding the unit together, place it into the face so that the presser bar down through the unit.
+While you are holding the unit together, place it into the face so that the two long levers cover the releasing rod.
+Now twist the presser bar down through the unit.
 Before you lower the presser bar through the lower bushing, insert the presser bar spring bracket with the slot up.
 Lower the presser bar through the lower bushing.
 Turn it so that the unthreaded end of the hole faces left.
 Insert the presser foot in the slot.
 Replace the screw and tighten it.